… life, the universe and everything …

 Who is asking himself why I choosed a diameter of 42cm, has obviously not my age and hadn’t studied electrical engineering, mechanical engineering or computer sience ☺.
 42 is the answer to the ultimate question of life, the universe and everything – more details you can find here.

 The buildup of this player consist of a series of materials which we choose through experiments.
 We use C45 steel, wood, schist, aluminium, gray iron and different synthetic materials.
 The production technologies of this parts are from waterjet cutting over CNC milling to 3D laser sintering.
-But mainly it was a lot of perfectly made handwork.
+But above all, there is a lot of manual work in the drive, which was perfectly carried out by my friend Jürgen.
 The surfaces of the raw materials are not changed – e.g. no epoxal or chrome – so that the specifically characteristics of the materials are not influenced and therefore garantee the perfomance of this materials.
 Where we had to protect a surface we used a special wax.

 As you can see on many other heavy mass record player it is possible to assemble up to four tone arms on my player.
 One in every corner of the base.
 The tone arm is bolt on an universal constructed arm.
 To achieve the correct distance between the tone arm pivot point and the midpoint of the turntable the base arm must be turned in the correct position around it’s clamping bolt.